-Linux and Unix which command
+Linux which command

 which returns the pathnames of the files (or links) which would be executed in the current environment, had the filename (or filenames) been given as a command (or commands) in a strictly POSIX-conformant shell.
 It does this by searching the paths in the PATH environment variable for executable files matching the names of the arguments.